Jara555/Proteins/algorithms/README.md

 3. If the stability score is lower than the max stability, save pattern and change max stability, else go to (1)

 ### Hill Climber
+1. Starts with a folding pattern extracted from the randomizer algorithm.
+2. It selects a random amino acid and alters its direction in all possible directions (overlap is not allowed).
+3. If the stability score is lower or eqeual than the max stability, save pattern and change max stability, else go to (1)

+### Hill Climber with Degradation
-1. The algorithm starts with a folding pattern extracted from the randomizer algorithm.
+1. Starts with a folding pattern extracted from the randomizer algorithm.
-2. It selects a random amino acid and alters it direction randomly.
+2. It selects a random amino acid and alters its direction randomly in all poissible directions.
+Overlap is allowed depending on how many iterations already have passed.
-3. If the stability score is lower than the max stability, save pattern and change max stability, else go to (1)
+3. If the stability score is lower or eqeual than the max stability, save pattern and change max stability, else go to (1)

-### Simulated Annealing
-This algorithm allows overlap and a degradation of stability for a maximal amount of times in order to escape local minima/maxima.
-Temperature is cooling down every run, as is the allowed amount of overlap and degradation.

 ### Depth First
 This algorithm checks all folding patterns possible by a depth first search.